- Grasp handles and step forward between suspension trainers.

 arms are fully extended.
 Repeat.

-Both upper and lower body must be kept straight throughout movement.
+upper and lower body must be kept straight throughout movement.

 Elbows largely remain behind hand's line of force.
 See side